dev889/NRFconnect_out-of-tree_example/README.md

-Please go to the rewoked example https://github.com/dev889/NordicDTSgpioExample This repo is not sustained
+Please go to the reworked example https://github.com/dev889/NordicDTSgpioExample This repo is not sustained

 # NRFconnect_out-of-tree_example